-- 1 Log in to Identity Governance with an account that has the Global Administrator authorization. - 2 Select Administration > General Settings. - 3 For Home Page URL, specify the URL for Identity Manager Home. - 4 Select Save. - 5 Sign out of Identity Governance. - 6 (Optional) To verify the integration, complete the following steps: - 6a Log in to Identity Governance.
-Verify that Identity Governance lists Home in the navigation pane. - 6b Select Home, and verify that it takes you to the Identity Manager Home page.
+- 1 Log in to Identity Governance with an account that has the Global Administrator authorization. - 2 Select Configration > General Settings. - 3 For Home Page URL, specify the URL for Identity Manager Home.
+For example, https://myserver:8543/idmdash#/landing. - 4 Select Save. - 5 Refresh the browser for change to take effect.